ak--47/mixpanel-import/README.md

 ```

 **note**: the `recordType` param is very important; by default this module assumes you wish to import `event` records.

+**added in 2.5.20**: you can now specify certain `vendor`'s in the options like `amplitude` or `ga4` and `mixpanel-import` will provide the correct transform on the source data to bring it into mixpanel.

 change this value to `user`, `group`, or `table` if you are importing other entities.